 Solved!
-How to Establish Privacy When You Have a Window in the Shower
+How to Improve Privacy When You Have a Window in the Shower

 Keep sunlight in and prying eyes out with these privacy enhancements for shower windows.

-Q: The shower in the master bath of our new home has a window.
-I’d never seen such a thing before!
-How can I maintain my privacy while enjoying the sunlight it offers?
+Q: The shower in the main bathroom of our new home has a window.
+I’ve never seen such a thing before!
+How can I maintain my privacy while enjoying the sunlight the window offers?

 A: While finding a window in the shower may still surprise folks, they’ve become an increasingly common construction feature for a few reasons.
-They offer a natural source of light and warmth; create the illusion of larger shower dimensions; and, most importantly, provide an escape route for odors and moisture in the air, staving off mold and mildew in the bathroom.
-But a shower window may also give people outside a glimpse into your most personal space.
-Fortunately, you can add privacy and still maintain brightness with the creative cover-ups and window replacement ideas here.
+They offer a natural source of light and warmth, and create the illusion of larger shower dimensions, Most important, a shower window provides an escape route for odors and moisture in the air, thus staving off mold and mildew formation in the bathroom.

 Install shades or shutters to cover a window in view of the shower.

-Window treatments are the simplest and quickest way to add privacy.
-Two top choices are a polyester window shade, mounted over the window, or shutters—vertical stiles and horizontal rails made of vinyl, polyvinyl chloride (PVC), or faux wood fitted into the window frame itself.
+Window treatments are the simplest and quickest ways to add privacy.
+Two top choices are waterproof Roman shades, mounted over the window, or bathroom window shutters, which are vertical stiles and horizontal rails made of vinyl, polyvinyl chloride (PVC), or faux wood and fitted into the window frame.

 - Shades can be pulled up or lowered with a lift cord that hangs from the top rod to add light and visibility or block it to boost privacy.
-Plus, shades lack slats through which heat can escape, making them a more insulating, energy-efficient option than shutters.
+Shades also lack slats through which heat can escape, making them a more insulating, energy-efficient option than shutters.

-Whichever option you choose, avoid bamboo shades or wood shutters in showers.
+Whichever option you choose, it’s best to avoid bamboo shades or wood shutters in showers.
 They can warp or form mildew or mold with enough exposure to moisture.
-Also skip curtains, often made of mold-prone organic materials like cotton.

 Frost the window glass.

-Frosted glass has an appealing pitted effect on one side that increases privacy by blurring any images viewed through the window.
-Choose from the DIY window frosting methods below, depending on how long you plan to keep the effect.
+Frosted bathroom windows have an appealing pitted effect on one side that increases privacy by blurring any images viewed through the window.
+Choose from some popular DIY window frosting methods below.

-- Spray paint: For a semi-permanent effect, pick up a can of frosted glass spray paint (e.g., Rust-oleum Frosted Glass Spray Paint, available on Amazon) that dries into a decorative coating.
+- Spray paint: For a semi-permanent effect, pick up a can of frosted glass spray paint, like Rust-Oleum Frosted Glass Spray Paint, that dries into a decorative coating.
 Clean the glass as above, use painter’s tape to protect the window frame, and then apply a thin coat of the spray paint to the pane, letting it dry per the product instructions.
-The paint can later be removed with a glass scraper.
+The paint can be removed later with a glass scraper.

-- Etching: A glass-etching cream (e.g., Armour Etching Cream, available on Amazon) will permanently frost the window in the shower by removing a thin layer of glass, leaving a frosted finish.
-Tape off the window frame, apply the cream to the pane with a bristle brush, and let it dwell as directed per product instructions before rinsing the cream off with warm water.
+- Etching: A glass-etching cream—Armour Etching Cream is a good one to try—will permanently frost windows in the shower by removing a thin layer of glass, leaving a frosted finish.
+Tape off the window frame, apply the cream to the pane with a bristle brush, and let it rest as directed per product instructions before rinsing the cream off with warm water.

-Or, give it a tint with window film.
+Or, tint your bathroom window with window film.

 Tinting windows a darker color with an aftermarket film on the interior side will also enhance privacy.
-These lightweight, self-adhesive coverings are made of Polyethylene terephthalate and come in a range of types and colors, from weather-resistant security film to heat-absorbing solar film, and from silver to copper.
-But because certain types of film may possibly damage glass, check that your window manufacturer’s warranty supports the application of window film.
+These lightweight, self-adhesive coverings are made of polyethylene terephthalate and come in a range of types and colors, from weather-resistant security film to heat-absorbing solar film, and from silver to copper.
+Because certain types of film may possibly damage glass, check that applying window film will not void your window manufacturer’s warranty.

-To apply, cut the film to the size of your shower window with a utility knife, remove the adhesive backing, and then stick the film to the pane from the top down.
-Allow the film cure completely, which can take anywhere from four to eight days.
-You can shower during this period, but be sure use the exhaust fan to keep humidity levels low and speed up curing.
-Do not attempt to clean the film until it’s fully cured.
+To apply film, cut the film to the size of your shower window with a utility knife, remove the adhesive backing, and then stick the film to the pane from the top down.
+Allow the film to cure completely, which can take anywhere from 4 to 8 days.
+You can shower during this period, but be sure to use the exhaust fan to keep humidity levels low to speed up curing.
+Do not attempt to clean the film until after it’s fully cured.

 Replace the window in the shower with glass blocks.

-If you have a single-pane window in the shower (i.e., one layer of glass), consider replacing it with a network of glass blocks, which are thicker, solid or hollow pieces that obscure images while doubling the insulation of the window.
-Glass blocks add an element of luxury to the shower, and can be customized to convey attractive effects ranging from pebbles to cracks.
-But they’re costly, anywhere from $400 to $1,000 per window—and putting them in isn’t a DIY-friendly job.
+If you have a single-pane window (i.e., one layer of glass) in the shower , consider replacing it with a network of glass blocks, which are thick, solid or hollow pieces that blur whatever’s behind them.
+Bonus: Glass blocks also double the insulation of the window.
+They can add an element of luxury to the shower, and can be customized to convey attractive effects ranging from pebbles to cracks.
+The downside is that they’re costly, and will run anywhere from $400 to $1,000 per window.
+Putting them in isn’t a DIY-friendly job, either.

 Bear in mind that you can’t open glass blocks as you can a traditional window, and poor bathroom ventilation can easily lead to mildew or mold problems.
-To avoid this, install an exhaust fan in and use it during and after every shower.
+To avoid this issue, install an exhaust fan and use it during and after every shower.